Trapt: DNA and Shadow Work (2014–2022)

-In May 2020, a new studio album, Shadow Work, was announced.
-It released the following July, though it failed to chart in the top 200 of albums released in the US Billboard 200 chart in its release week, selling only 600 copies, an 87% drop from their prior studio album, DNA, in 2016.
+In May 2020, the band's seventh studio album, Shadow Work, was announced.
+It released the following July, though it failed to chart in the US Billboard 200 chart, selling only 600 copies in its first week, an 87% drop from their prior studio album, DNA, in 2016.
 In the following December, multiple outlets reported that Brown had been fired from the band, though it was debunked as a hoax hours later.
 On January 23, 2021, drummer Mike Smith announced that he had left Trapt for "primarily political" reasons.

+In 2022, the band embarked on the "20th Anniversary Tour", where they performed the self-titled album in full.

+The Fall, continued touring and Resurrection (2023–present)

+In 2023, the band announced that their eighth album, titled The Fall, would be released by the end of the year, before being delayed to March 2024, and again to May 31.
+They embarked on The Fall Tour throughout 2023 and 2024.

+In 2025, Trapt embarked on a full band acoustic tour, with dates being added throughout the year.
+In March 2025, the band were announced to be a part of Powerman 5000's "Taste of Armageddon Tour", but were pulled from the bill the same month.
+Brown claimed they left the tour on their own terms because of heavy backlash.
+During the acoustic tour, Brown claimed four venues backed out due to "cancel culture", with which people would contact the venues to inform them of the band's controversies.

+On April 24, 2025, it was reported that Trapt's upcoming ninth album would be titled Resurrection.
+When asked about it, Brown promised the album would include "some of the heaviest Trapt songs we have done."
+The band debuted the song "Bandages" in concert in August, while "Did My Time" was first performed in October.
+"Did My Time" is set to release as the lead single in December.

 Musical style and influences

-Trapt's sound has been described as nu metal, post-grunge, alternative metal and hard rock.
-AllMusic critic MacKenzie Wilson thought that the band "draws influences from grunge and heavy metal" while "absorbing the heavy rock sounds of Korn, Soundgarden, and Metallica".
+Trapt's musical style has been described as post-grunge, hard rock, alternative metal, alternative rock, nu metal and heavy metal.
+AllMusic critic MacKenzie Wilson writes that the band "draws influences from grunge and heavy metal" while "absorbing the heavy rock sounds of Korn, Soundgarden, and Metallica".
 The band has cited Korn, Tool, Papa Roach, Pink Floyd, Pearl Jam and Genesis as influences.